-Pursuing your way with a view to go entirely round the island,-as you ought without fail to do, inasmuch as you will thus get a much better view of the rapids and surrounding scenery that can be obtained any where else,-you will proceed up to a beautiful cascade, where under the shelter in part of a projecting rock, you can have an opportunity to bathe in the sparkling foam of Niagara.
+Pursuing your way with a view to go entirely round the island,-as you ought without fail to do, inasmuch as you will thus get a much better view of the rapids and surrounding scenery than can be obtained any where else,-you will proceed up to a beautiful cascade, where, under the shelter in part of a projecting rock, you can have an opportunity to bathe in the sparkling foam of Niagara.

-"This is the purest exercise of health, The kind refresher of the summer heats."
+"This is the purest exercise of health,

+The kind refresher of the summer heats."

-A rustic bridge was here to give you access to the Moss islands, which are well worthy a visit.
-Just above these islands you have the very best view of the rapids, that is presented from any place about the Falls.
-Proceeding round the head of the island, you cross the place, nearly opposite the saw mill, where a number of human skeletons have been dug up,- supposed to be the former site of an Indian burying ground.
+A rustic bridge here gives you access to the Moss islands, which are well worthy a visit.
+Just above these islands you have the very best view of, the rapids, that is presented from any place about the Falls.
+Proceeding round the head of the island, you cross the place, nearly opposite the saw mill, where a number of human skeletons have been dug up,-supposed to be the former site of an Indian burying ground.

-If your visit is protracted at the Falls, you ought to pass around and through Goat Island by the different paths in order to observe its picturesque beauty and realize its thousands attractions.
+If your visit is protracted at the Falls, you ought to pass around and through Goat Island by the different paths in order to observe its picturesque beauty and realize its thousand attractions.
 You ought also, if time permit, to visit the site of old Fort Schlosser, the mineral spring, the whirlpool, the Devil's Hole, &c. to all which places the coach-drivers will conduct you, and give such information and directions as you may need.

 In order to cross the river, proceed from the bridge to the staircase near the edge of the Falls, at the foot of which you will have a very near view of the highest fall and a most charming prospect of the entire Falls.
+Take a look from the window of the Staircase and you will realize the truth of Shakspeare's description,